Starting as a freelance construction worker

 These types of insurance are important for you as a self-employed construction worker:

 With disability insurance (AOV), you are insured against loss of income in case of illness or disability.
 This insurance is mandatory with some clients.
-From 2027, disability insurance will be mandatory for self-employed professionals.
-The date this measure comes into effect is not yet final.

 You can also take care of income loss together with other entrepreneurs in a donation circle.
 Participants deposit a monthly amount into their own donation circle account.
 If a participant falls ill, they receive a donation from the other participants.
 A waiting period can be agreed.
 During this period, you will not get paid.
 Well-known examples of a donation circle are a Broodfonds (in Dutch) or VoorzieningenFonds (in Dutch).